-By Dr Joy Chan, Medical Director and Senior Consultant, International Eye Cataract Retina Centre at Farrer Park Medical Centre and Singapore International Eye Cataract Retina Centre at Mount Elizabeth Medical Centre
+By Dr Joy Chan, Medical Director and Senior Consultant Ophthalmologist, International Eye Cataract Retina Centre at Mount Elizabeth Medical Centre and Farrer Park Medical Centre, Singapore

 January is Glaucoma Awareness Month and it is fitting to start the year by raising awareness about a condition that is also known as the “silent thief of sight”.